-3S-CS is focused on an experimental development of an IEC 61850 integral control system for electric substations based on five fundamental pillars: Standardization, Security, Synchronization, Wireless Communications and IoT.
+3S-CS is a project Co-funded by the Center for Industrial Technological Development, Junta de Andalucía and European Regional Development Funds under INNTERCONECTA program.
+It focuses on an experimental development of an IEC 61850 integral control system for substations based on five pillars: Standardization, Security, Synchronization, Wireless Communications and IoT.

 Who is the project designed for?